19 Mar Rib Cage Flare During Overhead Lifting

 One great drill is the face pull y press overhead squat.

-Goblet Squats with an overhead press are also a valuable tool to teach athletes to extend through their upper thoracic spine while keeping the ribs locked down.
+Goblet Squats with an overhead press is also a valuable tool to teach athletes to extend through their upper thoracic spine while keeping the ribs locked down.

 While the above drills can be great for improving positional control, I must again mention that quite often we must decrease the loading of heavy strength work temporarily.
 Get back to loads that the athlete can move without compensation and then progressively overload from that point with the emphasis being on technique.